Skip to content

 6- IBUPROFEN – I am hesitant to suggest you consider taking any OTC or prescription medicines for pain based upon the symptoms of the prodrome phase because I don’t want people to medicate unnecessarily.
 (If you are pretty sure that one of the prodrome symptoms is a reliable indication that you are going to get a migraine, that would be an exception).
 But I do suggest trying either of these medications if you experience the symptoms of the aura phase.
 (Of course you should confirm that it is OK taking any medication with your physician.)

 7- DIETARY SUPPLEMENTS – Certain vitamins, minerals and herbs promote a healthy inflammatory response, help reduce blood platelet aggregation, relax blood vessels and help with cells’ energy production thus addressing the dysfunctional processes in the brain before and during a migraine attack.
-They include, ginger, feverfew, magnesium and boswellia serrata.
-A dietary supplement that contains all four of these ingredients is MigreLief-NOW, as-needed nutritional support for on-the-spot neurological comfort.
+They include, ginger, feverfew, magnesium, riboflavin and boswellia serrata.
+A dietary supplement that contains four of these ingredients is MigreLief-NOW, as-needed nutritional support for on-the-spot neurological comfort.
+For ongoing, long-term foundational support unique to migraine sufferers, consider, MigreLief-Daily Original Formula.

 8- GET OFF THE COMPUTER – Stop working on your computer.
 The flickering or flashing lights of a computer screen is a trigger to some migraine sufferers.